Probing the QCD Critical End Point with Finite-Size Scaling of Net-Baryon Cumulant Ratios

-Systematic uncertainties in \( \bar{R} \), primarily due to variations in Glauber model input parameters, are estimated to be below 2\% \cite{Lacey:2010hw}.
-Taken together, the theoretical grounding and experimental validation confirm \( \bar{R} \) as a robust and physically motivated input for FSS analyses of critical phenomena in heavy-ion collisions.
+Systematic uncertainties in $\bar{R}$, dominated by variations in Glauber model inputs, are estimated to be at the few-percent level~\cite{Lacey:2010hw}.
+Taken together, these considerations establish $\bar{R}$ as a robust and physically well-motivated measure of system size for finite-size scaling analyses of critical phenomena.

-To apply finite-size scaling (FSS) relations to experimental data, the cumulant ratios \( C_2/C_1 \), \( C_3/C_2 \), \( C_4/C_2 \), \( C_3/C_1 \), and \( C_4/C_1 \), measured in Au+Au collisions across the full Beam Energy Scan Phase I (BES-I) range from 7.7 to 200 GeV \cite{STAR:2021iop}, are employed.
-These data span multiple centralities, providing access to a wide range of system sizes and facilitating a comprehensive assessment of scaling behavior.
-Because these cumulant ratios are sensitive to fluctuations in conserved quantities, they serve as effective probes of critical behavior near the QCD critical end point (CEP).
+To implement finite-size scaling (FSS), the cumulant ratios $C_2/C_1$, $C_3/C_2$, $C_4/C_2$, $C_3/C_1$, and $C_4/C_1$ measured in Au+Au collisions over the full Beam Energy Scan Phase~I range ($\sqrt{s}=7.7$--$200$~GeV)~\cite{STAR:2021iop} are analyzed across multiple centralities.
+This data set spans a broad range of system sizes and beam energies, providing the leverage required to test scaling behavior in the vicinity of the CEP.

-The scaling analysis leverages the critical exponents of the 3D Ising universality class—\( \nu \), \( \gamma \), \( \beta \), and \( \Delta \)—which govern how observables diverge near a second-order critical point (cf. Eq.~\ref{eq:sf}).
-These exponents determine the transformations applied to the data as functions of system size and proximity to criticality.
-The hallmark of a successful FSS analysis is the collapse of scaled cumulant ratios from different beam energies and system sizes onto universal scaling curves.
-Such a collapse not only confirms the internal consistency of the extracted parameters but also provides compelling empirical support for the presence of critical dynamics in the vicinity of the CEP.
+The analysis employs critical exponents from the 3D Ising universality class ($\nu=0.630$, $\gamma=1.237$, $\beta=0.326$, and $\Delta=1.563$), which govern the system-size and control-parameter scaling of the cumulant ratios (cf.~Eq.~\ref{eq:sf}).
+A successful FSS description is signaled by the collapse of rescaled data for all cumulant ratios, measured across different beam energies and centralities, onto common scaling curves, thereby imposing simultaneous constraints on both the CEP location and its universality class.